-Clarenceville High School is a public high school in Livonia.
+Clarenceville High School is a public high school in Farmington Hills.
 The principal of Clarenceville High School is Troy Nelson, who can be contacted at email@example.com.
-579 students go to Clarenceville High School and are mostly White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-49% of the 579 students here are paying reduced lunch prices.
-The student to teacher ratio at Clarenceville High School is 20:1.
+579 children attend Clarenceville High School and identify as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+49% of the 579 students here have subsidized lunches.
+The ratio of students to teachers at Clarenceville High School is 20:1.
 Farmington Central High School is one of the nearest high schools.

 - Ceramics sculpture